Chicago Granuflo Lawyers and Granuflo Lawsuits

 If the claimants in the Granuflo and Naturalyte cases are able to prove that defects caused their injuries, they will be able to recover economic and noneconomic compensatory damages.
 In this case, since Fresenius issued only an internal memo and failed to warn doctors not working in its clinics, there may be a viable claim of concealment.
 If the plaintiffs successfully show concealment, they may be able to recover punitive damages.
 These are awarded to punish a manufacturer and deter future similar conduct.

-Contact a Dedicated Granuflo Attorney
+Contact a Dedicated Granuflo Attorney in Chicago

 If you suffered a heart attack or lost a loved one due to the use of Granuflo or Naturalyte, the product liability lawyers at Moll Law Group are available to file a claim on your behalf.
 We represent injured consumers throughout the nation, including in states such as California, Florida, New York, Texas, Pennsylvania, Ohio, and Michigan.
 Call us at 312-462-1700 or use our online form to arrange a free consultation with a Granuflo attorney.